RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 ## Team Members

 - Mithish Ravisankar Geetha: I am a second year CS major passionate in aviation, artificial intelligence and mathematics.
-- Rajveer Sodhi: I love programming, movies, and astronomy!
+- Rajveer Sodhi: I am a second year COSC major, DATA minor (also hoping to land a second minor in PSYO!).
+I love programming, movies, and astronomy!
 - Yash Kumar: A Data Science major with a passion for machine learning, emerging technology, and cricket.

 ## Images